 These lockers are outside the south side of the station building

-Luggage Storage at Kanazawa Station’s Baggage Room
+Luggage Storage at Kanazawa Station

-The Baggage Room at Kanazawa Station
+The staffed luggage storage area at Kanazawa Station

-Hotel Luggage Delivery
+Hands-Free Travel: Hotel Luggage Delivery

 Article and original photos by Michael Lambe.
 All rights reserved.
+Last updated 22-May-2026.